We were recently asked a completely legitimate, complex, and essential question: "How do I deal with sexism in the workplace?"

 4. But If It's Overt Sexism?
 You Must Speak Up

-Let's be clear: sexism in the workplace is an unacceptable, but a broad term.
-It's one thing for your coworkers to not invite you to lunch (again see point #1: ask why).
+Let's be clear: sexism in the workplace is unacceptable.
+It's one thing for your coworkers to fail to invite you to lunch (again see point #1: ask why).
 But if you're being sexually harassed or feel uncomfortable at your work?
 Do not pass go—head straight to HR.

 Can Sexist Colleagues Retaliate?